Peanut Butter and Jelly Graduates | KCET

 There's one American comfort food that makes schoolyard memories, from your Thunder Cats lunchbox to that time you fell off the monkey bars, come rushing back: the peanut butter and jelly sandwich.
 Love it or hate it, the power of PB&J can't be denied, and it has graduated from brown paper bags to gourmet dishes and desserts.
-To mark the beginning of the 2012 fall semester, we've found five LA establishments putting a new spin on the old-school favorite.
+We've found five LA establishments putting a new spin on the old-school favorite.

 Grill 'Em All's Dee Snider Burger